Believe in Me (Bonnie Tyler song)

 "Believe in Me" is a song by Welsh singer Bonnie Tyler from her sixteenth studio album Rocks and Honey (2013).
 American songwriter Desmond Child composed the song with British songwriters Lauren Christy and Christopher Braide.
 It was released as the album's lead single on 13 March 2013.
 The song was written to "uplift the world", and was completed by Child whilst having dinner with Tyler.

-The song was recorded in the Blackbird Studios, Nashville, Tennessee.
+The song was recorded at Blackbird Studio, in Nashville, Tennessee.
 The lyrics depict Tyler telling a lover who does not believe in love or religion to just believe in her.
 "Believe in Me" was selected as the 2013 Eurovision Song Contest entry for the United Kingdom.
 To comply with the song duration rules, the album version was cut to three minutes and three seconds for radio play and for live performance.
 The photograph used for the cover art was taken by Tyler's nephew, Andrew Hopkins.
 Following the Eurovision Song Contest, the song peaked at No. 93 in the United Kingdom, but did not chart elsewhere.

 "Believe in Me" received mixed reviews from music critics, and the song was largely blamed for Tyler's mediocre final score in the Eurovision Song Contest Grand Final.
 Despite the single's chart placing and result at Eurovision, both Tyler and the single won categories in the Eurovision Song Contest Radio Awards; the first time a UK representative has won in a category in the ESC Radio's history.